310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 He's all about work, but I think that's exactly why he keeps telling us to go and have fun.

-The kids who have the most fun—the ones who enjoy their youth as much as they can… They become the winners once they're adults.
+The kids who have the most fun — the ones who enjoy their youth as much as they can… They become the winners once they're adults.

 We don't have to constantly think about work, and desperately keep trying to produce more results, yeah?